mezorian/mail-health-exporter/README.md

 For a more detailed explanation what each step is doing see below

-After each health-check the program will export its results in Prometheus exposition format and offers them over a http endpoint at http://localhost:9091/metrics
+After each health-check the program will export its results in two formats:
+- **Prometheus metrics** at http://localhost:9091/metrics for monitoring systems
+- **Web dashboard** at http://localhost:9091/status showing a human-readable status page

 The health-check is performed every 5 minutes, the spam-score check only every 6 hours.

+## Monitoring Endpoints

+The service provides two HTTP endpoints:

+- **`/metrics`** - Prometheus exposition format for scraping by monitoring systems
+- **`/status`** - Web dashboard displaying:
+  - Whether the mail-server is able to send messages
+  - Whether the mail-server is able to receive messages
+  - Current spam-score of sent messages by the server

 ## Quick Start